Lincoln University (Pennsylvania): History

 The university marked its hundredth anniversary by amending its charter in 1953 to permit the granting of degrees to women.
 True coeducation was slow to arrive, however, and women still constituted only 5% of the student body in 1964.
 In 1972 Lincoln University formally associated with the Commonwealth of Pennsylvania as a state-related institution.

+Ivory V. Nelson was selected by the board of trustees as the twelfth president of Lincoln University in 1999.
+He served as president from August 15, 1999, to November 2011, when he retired.
+During his tenure, Lincoln University increased student enrollment, paid off its $15 million debt, eliminated operating deficits, and secured $325 million in public and private funding for the construction and renovation of campus infrastructure.
+The Ivory V. Nelson Science Center, which opened in the fall of 2009 on Lincoln's campus, was named in his honor, and houses Lincoln's mathematics, computer science, biology, chemistry, and physics departments.

 In November 2014, university president Robert R. Jennings resigned under pressure from faculty, students and alumni after comments relating to issues of sexual assault.
 Jennings was also the subject of a couple of no-confidence votes by faculty and the alumni association in October 2014.

 In 2017, Brenda A. Allen became Lincoln's new president.
 She graduated from Lincoln in 1981.
-In 2020, MacKenzie Scott donated $20 million to Lincoln University.
-Her donation is the largest single gift in Lincoln's history.
+In 2020, MacKenzie Scott donated $20 million to Lincoln University which is the second largest single gift in Lincoln's history.

-On October 25, 2025, a shooting at the university during homecoming weekend killed one person and injured six others.
+On October 25, 2025, a shooting at the university during homecoming weekend killed one person and injured six others. it is believed that there were multiple shooters.
+One man was arrested and charged, with bail being set at $1 million.

+In December 2025, MacKenzie Scott donated an additional $25 million, which is the largest single gift in Lincoln's history.